 Technical and feature overview of Azure Active Directory B2C

-A companion to About Azure Active Directory B2C, this article provides a more in-depth introduction to the service.
-Discussed here are the primary resources you work with in the service, its features.
-Learn how these features enable you to provide a fully custom identity experience for your customers in your applications.
+This article is a companion to About Azure Active Directory B2C and provides a more in-depth introduction to the service.
+We will discuss here the primary resources you work with in the service, its features and learn how they enable you to provide a fully custom identity experience for customers in your applications.

 Azure AD B2C tenant

 In Azure Active Directory B2C (Azure AD B2C), a tenant represents your organization and is a directory of users.
 Each Azure AD B2C tenant is distinct and separate from other Azure AD B2C tenants.
-An Azure AD B2C tenant is different than an Azure Active Directory tenant, which you may already have.
+An Azure AD B2C tenant is also different from a Microsoft Entra tenant, which you may already have.

 The primary resources you work with in an Azure AD B2C tenant are:

-- Directory - The directory is where Azure AD B2C stores your users' credentials, profile data, and your application registrations.
+- Directory - This is where Azure AD B2C stores your users' credentials, profile data, and your application registrations.

-- Application registrations - Register your web, mobile, and native applications with Azure AD B2C to enable identity management.
+- Application registrations - You can register your web, mobile, and native applications with Azure AD B2C to enable identity management.
 You can also register any APIs you want to protect with Azure AD B2C.

-- User flows and custom policies - Create identity experiences for your applications with built-in user flows and fully configurable custom policies:
+- User flows and custom policies - These are used to create identity experiences for your applications with built-in user flows and fully configurable custom policies:

 - User flows help you quickly enable common identity tasks like sign-up, sign-in, and profile editing.